Piles of money on top of paper on clipboard that reads FAFSA with a checkmark

 How to Fill Out the FAFSA, Step-by-Step

-The Free Application for Federal Student Aid can lead you to a wealth of financial aid, and filling out the forms isn't nearly as hard as you may think.
+The Free Application for Federal Student Aid can potentially lead you to a wealth of money for college, and filling it out isn't as hard as you may think.

 What is the FAFSA all about?

-The federal government awards around $125 billion in student aid every year in the form of grants, loans, and work-study, and some portion of that money could be yours.
-The FAFSA also considers several other factors along with income.
-So even if you think your family makes “too much money” to qualify for aid, you should always apply anyway.
+The federal government awards over $240 billion in aid to undergraduate and graduate students in the form of grants, loans, and work-study.
+Nearly $150 billion is grant aid, including federal, state, and institutional awards—and a portion of that money could be yours.
+Though the recent FAFSA Simplification Act has caused delays and stress for families, the form is now shorter and requires fewer inputs.
+This is part of an effort to make the FAFSA easier to fill out and accessible to more students.
+And the FAFSA considers several other factors along with income, so even if you think your family makes “too much money” to qualify for aid, you should always apply.
 After all, the form is free, and you really don’t have anything to lose.
 If you find the FAFSA daunting (as so many students and families do), don’t be afraid to ask for help.
-“Don’t go it alone,” advises Ajamu Clarke, program manager for DC public schools at the DC College Access program, which helps low-income students apply to college.
-You might find your own local college access program, or you can ask your high school college guidance counselor for help.
-You can also call the admission offices of the colleges and universities you’re applying to, or perhaps even the local community college—whether you are applying there or not.
-They will gladly help.
+“Don’t go it alone,” advises Ajamu Clarke, Program Manager for DC public schools at the DC College Access Program, which helps low-income students apply to college.
+You might find your own local college access program, or you can ask your high school or college counselor for help.
+You can also call the admission offices of the colleges and universities you’re applying to, or perhaps even the local community college—whether you're applying there or not.
+They will gladly help!

 If you don't qualify for grants

-Even if you aren’t eligible for a federal grant, you might still be awarded work-study or federal loans, which usually offer lower rates and gentler repayment terms than anything you can get from a private bank or other lender.
-If you’d like a rough idea of whether you might qualify for federal student aid, try the Federal Student Aid Estimator tool: enter just a few financial data points (family income and savings, number and age of siblings, age of parents) and you’ll get a quick estimate of your possible aid award.
+Even if you aren’t eligible for a federal grant, you might still be awarded work-study or federal loans, which often offer lower rates and more flexible repayment options compared to private loans.
+For a rough idea of what you might qualify for, try using the Federal Student Aid Estimator on the FAFSA website.
+This tool gives a quick estimate based on just a few data points, such as family income and number of family members.
 Just keep in mind this is an estimate only; your actual FAFSA results take a lot more into account and will likely be different.

 Related: How to Get Financial Aid for College: The Ultimate Guide